Home > Pudding and Mousse > Mango Grapefruit Cream Dessert

 Mango Grapefruit Cream Dessert

-Coming up a name for this dessert was not easy.
-That is because this particular dessert it is a hybrid of many wonderful traditional desserts – such as a Scottish Cranachan, English Fool, Trifle, and Eton Mess.
-And I certainly did not want to specifically allude to one or the other.
-So the name Mango Grapefruit Cream Dessert is more of a description of what this dessert is!
+Coming up with a name for this dessert was not easy.
+That is because it is a hybrid of many wonderful traditional desserts – such as a Scottish Cranachan, English Fool, Trifle, and Eton Mess.
+So the name mango grapefruit cream dessert is more of a description of what the dessert is!

 I was inspired to make this by one of my all-time favorite bakers from the Great British Baking Show, Nadiya Hussain.
 I recently got her cookbook, Nadiya Bakes, and I am working my way through some of her lovely desserts.
-She includes a recipe for Mango and Black Pepper Cranachan, which features all of the things I love most about desserts:
+She includes a recipe for Mango and Black Pepper Cranachan, which features all the things I love most about desserts: creamy, crunchy, and fresh layers of flavor.

 • Vibrant Fruit – This recipe features both mango and grapefruit.
 A pairing that I will use more than once!

-• Creamy Base – Whipped coconut cream serves as the base, and even better, it makes this dessert dairy free!
+• Creamy Base – Whipped coconut cream serves as the base, and it makes this dessert dairy-free!

 Top view of a parfait glass filled with mango grapefruit cream dessert topped with maple cornflakes